BotInABoxER/codercar/README.md

 # Coming Soon

-Project Rover is currently in full-time, active developmnet, so expect things to change.
+codeRcar is currently in full-time, active developmnet, so expect things to change.
 Soon to come:

 - CMOS Camera Mount